Thursday, 9 May 2013

 OK, it could be seen as a pleasant headache to have – better looking at it than for it, in a sense.
 The issue, though, on both occasions was that without a bank account, where do we put the cash we’ve (finally) built up over our time freelance English teaching in the country when we go travelling?

-The safest bank in the world - under the bed?
+Colombia: A banker's paradise.
+The safest bank in the world — under the bed?

-Safe haven - cash under the bed.
+Safe haven: cash under the bed.

-You see, it’s not a problem when we stay in Bogotá – we just keep it tucked away in safekeeping, accessing it when we need to.
+You see, it’s not a problem when we stay in Bogotá.
+We just keep it tucked away in safekeeping, accessing it when we need to.

 But going on the road with a relatively nice bit of "real money" – enough, in any case, that we certainly don’t want to lose – is not the brightest idea around these parts, or anywhere for that matter.
 It would be bringing ‘dar papaya’ to new levels of stupidity (see http://bit.ly/XLDyLg for an explanation of that).